Campaign for Grade-Level Reading

 - READ Wayne (Wayne County)

-Seven more communities have stated their intention to finalize their plans in 2017.
+Four more communities have stated their intention to finalize their plans in 2018.
 Our communities are being recognized for their efforts and achievements by the national Campaign for Grade-Level Reading.
 Growing Moore Readers was honored with a Pacesetter Award for its 2015 achievements in summer learning programs.
-WAKE Up and Read received a Pacesetter Award for its 2014 focus on school readiness.
+WAKE Up and Read received Pacesetter Awards for its focus on school readiness in 2014 and 2016.

 As the state lead organization for the Campaign for Grade-Level Reading, NCECF has created a learning community to share best practices, data and resources; is providing technical assistance and support for campaign communities and is creating opportunities to increase the scope and pace of change.